aleimba/bac-genomics-scripts/README.md

 All scripts are licensed under GPLv3 which is contained in the file *LICENSE*.

-For help, suggestions, bugs etc. use the issues or write an email to aleimba [at] gmx [dot] de.
+For help, suggestions, bugs etc. use the GitHub issues or write an email to aleimba [at] gmx [dot] de.